-It was pretty easy to set up the new Arizer XQ2 bag system, and I really like this design.
+It was easy to set up the new Arizer XQ2 bag system, and I like this design.
 The XQ2 includes two balloons in the box, and you can pick up a pack of 6 bags for $13 which is super cheap compared to Volcano accessories.

 Chamber Info + How to Load